thawn/pitemplog/Readme.md

 ##### Screenshot:
 ![Receive Push Configuration](doc/push_config.png)

-The external source must provide the data to "http://pitemplog.domain/data.php" in the following structure (all arrays must be of the same length):
+The external source must provide the data urlencoded as JSON string in the POST variable called `data` to "http://pitemplog.domain/data.php?action=receive_push_temperatures".
+The JSON string must be in the following structure (all arrays must be of the same length):
 <dl>
 	<dt>"apikey":<dt>
 	<dd>"api key from the server config page"</dd>